Hello! I’m Lori.

 I channeled my hard work, hustle, and “figure it out” energy into putting together a book dummy and developing a portfolio.
 That book dummy was the one I shared at Highlights, and it ultimately led to my first contract at Simon & Schuster.
 The editor who acquired it was not even one of the publishing pros who was at Highlights.
 My workshop teacher, author-illustrator Pat Cummings, saw potential in my work and, weeks later, passed it along to industry people she thought might be interested.
 It was a quite a lesson in ‘putting yourself out there,’ because you never know when it will come back around to you.

 I took all of this as a sign (thanks again, universe!) that I was meant to move in a new direction.
-So, at age 39, with two kids, a NYC mortgage, and a dream, I left my practical design job with a steady paycheck* to chase a rainbow. *Dad wasn’t totally wrong here, if I’m being honest… It was pretty scary.
-I also don’t think we talk enough about spouses, and how their support, both emotional and financial, make times like this possible.
+So, at age 39, with two kids, a NYC mortgage, and a dream, I left my practical design job with a steady paycheck* to chase a rainbow. *Dad wasn’t totally wrong here, if I’m being honest.
+We also don’t talk enough about spouses and partners, and how their emotional and financial support make transitions like this possible.
 Mine did.

-Fast forward to now: I’ve had a freelance design career, published nine picture books with the biggest names in publishing, and my work has expanded to include ink and watercolor paintings (buildings and architecture are my fave!), including my popular Instagram project, View From My Run, featured in Runner’s World and by New York Road Runners.
+Fast forward to now: I’ve had a freelance design career, published nine picture books with the biggest names in publishing, and my work has expanded to include ink and watercolor paintings, including my popular Instagram project, View From My Run, featured in Runner’s World and by New York Road Runners.

-I work out of my home studio in Brooklyn, where I live with my family and my cat, Mona, who often sat on my keyboard as I wrote this bio.
+I work out of my home studio in Brooklyn, where I live with my family and my feline princess, Mona.

 FUN FACTS ABOUT ME